 After the Mediation session, if the parties agree, the Mediator can draft up what has been agreed as an Agreement or Parenting Plan.

 Some parties are unable to reach agreement during Mediation.
 Nonetheless, you may still have found the Mediation session useful in being able to have had a discussion about the issues at hand and listen to the other parties' perspective.
 Often people do not reach agreement at the first Mediation session, but are able to reach agreement during a subsequent Mediation session.

-We usually schedule our Mediation sessions for two hours.
+We usually schedule the initial Mediation session for three hours.
 There may be times where a longer session is required and this can be arranged.
-However, we find that it is often more effective to schedule a further Mediation session, to give you time and space to process what has been discussed, rather than feeling pressured, by having one long Mediation session that goes on for hours.
+However, we find that it is often more effective to schedule a further Mediation session, to give you time and space to process what has been discussed, rather than feeling pressured, by having one long Mediation session that goes on all day.

-Prior to having your Mediation session, you will also have an individual pre-Mediation session.
+Prior to having your Mediation session, you will also have an individual Pre-Mediation session.
 During this private session, the Mediator will collect some background information from you to enable them to properly prepare for your case and assess the suitability of your matter for Mediation.
-This pre-Mediation session will usually take about one and a half hours.
+The Pre-Mediation session will usually take about one and a half hours.

 Mediation is a voluntary process.
 This means that if at any stage you feel you need a break, or that you do not wish to continue, you should let the Mediator know.

 The very nature of Mediation means that the parties are in conflict.
 Therefore we can expect that the discussions are likely to trigger strong emotions.
 Research shows that when we are feeling angry or emotional, it is difficult for our brain to experience rational discussion and decision-making.